 - fabric scissors

-- 1 yard minky or cuddle fabric (Joanne has a great selection, too!)
+- 1 yard minky or cuddle fabric (Jo-Ann has a great selection, too!)

 - 1 yard cotton flannel (have fun with the baby/nursery prints!)

-The cotton flannel will shrink considerably, so it’s important to start with a larger piece of fabric so you can achieve your finished size.
-If I’m making a baby/crib blanket, I usually pick up a half yard extra of the cotton flannel — once I wash (cold, delicate cycle), it gives me enough room to trim down to size, and if it doesn’t shrink quite as much as I think, then I use any remaining for burp cloths.
+If I’m making a baby/crib blanket, I usually pick up a half yard extra of the cotton flannel — it gives me enough room to trim down to size, then I use any remaining for burp cloths or fabric baby blocks.

 Square up your fabric to make sure that the corners are perfectly square – you will need to snip the fabric with your scissors and tear the fabric on each side.

 Lay the minky or cuddle fabric on the floor (or your craft table), right side up, and then place the cotton on top, right side down to line up the edges.
 Trim the fabric as needed to make a perfect seam.